 NADSA advances the national development, recognition and use of adult day services.
 They provide a coordinated program of professional and compassionate supervised services for adults in a safe place outside the home during the day.
-The services also afford caregivers a break from the demanding responsibilities of caregiving.
+In fact, family caregivers who use adult day services are at reduced risk of illness, according to recent research.

 Read the results of the National Study of Long Term Care Providers (NSLTCP) published by the CDC’s National Center for Health Statistics (NCHS) which includes adult day services: 2013 Overview Report published December 12, 2013